Chymyst/chymyst-core/docs/chymyst03.md

 However, the call `f()` may block for an unknown time and requires an extra scheduling operation.
 A volatile reader provides very fast read-only access to the value of a singleton molecule.

-The reason this feature is restricted to singletons is that it makes no sense to ask the molecule injector `c` for the current value of its molecule if there are a thousand different copies of `c` injected in the soup.
+The reason this feature is restricted to singletons is that it makes no sense to ask the molecule emitter `c` for the current value of its molecule if there are a thousand different copies of `c` emitted in the soup.